saylordotorg/course_cs304/Unit03.md

+---
+layout: default
+title: "CS304: Compilers"
+course_description: "A detailed introduction to programming language translation, including the functions and general organization of compiler design and interpreters.
+Focuses on the study of syntax, semantics, ambiguities, procedures replication, iteration, and recursion in these languages."
+next: ../Unit04
+previous: ../Unit02
+---
 **Unit 3: Finite State Machines** <span id="3"></span> *Finite state machines (FSM), also called finite state automata (FSA), are conceptual models for recognizing, parsing, and generating strings